followmyutopia/devextreme-documentation/concepts/35 ASP.NET MVC Controls/35 Client-Side Data Validation/20 Implement a Custom Validation Rule.md

 If the built-in validation rules do not meet your requirements, implement a custom one.
 These are the steps for you to follow.

 1. In **ASP.NET MVC 3, 4, 5**, create a class that inherits from the [`ValidationAttribute`](https://msdn.microsoft.com/en-us/library/system.componentmodel.dataannotations.validationattribute(v=vs.110).aspx) and [`IClientValidatable`](https://msdn.microsoft.com/en-us/library/system.web.mvc.iclientvalidatable(v=vs.118).aspx).
 In this class, implement the [`GetClientValidationRules`](https://msdn.microsoft.com/en-us/library/gg416550(v=vs.118).aspx) method.
 Note that this method returns an object of the [`ModelClientValidationRule`](https://msdn.microsoft.com/en-us/library/system.web.mvc.modelclientvalidationrule(v=vs.118).aspx) type.
-The [`ValidationType`](https://msdn.microsoft.com/en-us/library/system.web.mvc.modelclientvalidationrule.validationtype(v=vs.100).aspx) property of this object should be set to *"custom"*, and the [`ValidationParameters`](https://msdn.microsoft.com/en-us/library/system.web.mvc.modelclientvalidationrule.validationparameters(v=vs.100).aspx) collection should be given a new entry called *"validationCallback"*, which binds a JavaScript function to the validation rule.
+The [`ValidationType`](https://msdn.microsoft.com/en-us/library/system.web.mvc.modelclientvalidationrule.validationtype(v=vs.100).aspx) property of this object should be set to *"custom"*, and the [`ValidationParameters`](https://msdn.microsoft.com/en-us/library/system.web.mvc.modelclientvalidationrule.validationparameters(v=vs.100).aspx) collection should be given a new entry called *"validationcallback"*, which binds a JavaScript function to the validation rule.
 This function will be declared in step 3.

         <!--C#-->
         using System.Collections.Generic;